 It is considered to be the supreme spirit of evil.
 A devil is the personification of evil as it is conceived in various cultures and religious traditions.

 It is seen as the objection of a hostile and destructive force.
-In the Ancient Greek terminologies, it is known as ‘Diabolos’ that means Slanderer.
+In the Ancient Greek terminologies, it is known as ‘Diabolos’, which means Slanderer.

-A devil is not demonic, but it can take any form.
-Because the devil is more robust that appears more ruthless and disastrous than the demon.
-In fact, it can be the chief or leader of the angels who fell from heaven.
+A devil is not demonic, but it can take any form because the devil is more robust, appearing more ruthless and disastrous than the demon.
+It can be the chief or leader of the angels who fell from heaven.

 It is considered that there is one and only one devil.
 It cannot appear everywhere at the same time.
 It may also be called Satan or The opponent of God.